albertoosg/Practica-IA/README.md

 1. Description of the project

-The main objective of this project is to simulate the functioning of a bank branch, providing a realistic representation of customer service dynamics, employee roles, and operational workflow.
+The main objective of this project is to simulate the functioning of a bank branch, providing a realistic representation of customer service dynamics, employee roles, and operational workflow.
 The simulation will include multiple branches (A, B, and C), each designed to reflect the structure and organization of a real-world banking environment.
 Each branch will have a designated number of service posts available to attend to customers.
 These posts will be responsible for handling various essential banking operations as:

 - Deposit and withdrawal of money: Customers can deposit funds into their accounts or withdraw cash as needed.
+These operations do not have any risk, as both are simple operations.
 - Investments: Bank employees will provide investment advice, manage financial portfolios, and assist customers in making informed investment decisions.
+Each investment has a determined risk depending on the age of the customer, the earnings and the quantity variables.
+With this risk the clients will have to deal with when wanting to invest.
 - Bank loans and credits: The bank will offer loan services, where customers can apply for personal or business loans, mortgages, and other credit-related products.
+Each loan has a determined risk depending on the age of the customer, the earnings and the quantity variables.
+With this risk the clients will have to deal with when asking for a loan.

-Each service post will be managed by a dedicated employee, who will be responsible for efficiently handling customer requests.
+Each service post will be managed by a dedicated employee who will be responsible for efficiently handling customer requests.
 In addition, each branch will have a branch manager, tasked with overseeing daily operations, ensuring workflow efficiency, and addressing any issues that arise.
 Customers will arrive at the bank branch at a and will be organized into queues based on their order of arrival.
 They will then be directed to the appropriate service posts based on their specific banking needs.
 After performing operations in the branch, the customers leave.
 Each action that happened during the simulation occurs at a specific moment in time, from the moment a customer enters the branch to the moment the customer leaves.
+Each action occurs at a specific step of the simulation.
 Moreover, the simulation shows how long a customer waits in the queue until its attended by an employee in a post of the branch.

 2. Code Structure